Inference in High-dimensional Linear Regression: Concluding remarks and some open problems

-\textbf{Acknowledgements.} We are grateful to Yanbo Tang for important comments on an earlier draft.
+\textbf{Acknowledgements.} We are grateful to Yanbo Tang and to three anonymous referees for important comments on an earlier draft.
+Implementation of the debiased lasso in \S \ref{secNearlyReal} and \S \ref{secFactorial} was based on highly efficient and publicly available R code written by Dr.~Rajen Shah.
 The work was partially supported by the UK Engineering and Physical Sciences Research Council (EP/T01864X/1) and the Natural Sciences and Engineering Council of Canada.

 \begin{appendix}